filefoxper/airma/docs/react-effect/guides.md

 We can use the follow APIs to share state between components.

-1. ClientProvider - It is a react context provider component.
+1. SessionProvider - It is a react context provider component.
 It creates a store inside to maintain states from `useQuery` or `useMutation` which you want to sharing in the context scope.
-2. client - It helps you create a sharing key for promise callback.
-Provide these sharing keys to `ClientProvider` can create a store.
-And you can use them as a key to link the store in deep child component usages.
+2. createSessionKey - It helps you create a sharing session key for promise callback.
+Provide these keys to `SessionProvider` can create a store.
+And you can use them to link the store in deep child component usages.
-3. useClient - It is a point hook to accept state changes from a parent `ClientProvider`.
-You need a client key for it to accept state changes.
+3. useSession - It is a point hook to accept state changes from a parent `SessionProvider`.
+You need a session key for it to accept state changes.
-4. useQuery - It is a point hook to broadcast or accept state changes in `ClientProvider`.
-You need a client key for it too, if not, it is just a local query hook.
+4. useQuery - It is a point hook to broadcast or accept state changes in `SessionProvider`.
+You need a session key for it too, if not, it is just a local query hook.
-5. useMutation - It is a point hook to broadcast or accept state changes in `ClientProvider`.
-You need a client key for it too, if not, it is just a local mutation hook.
+5. useMutation - It is a point hook to broadcast or accept state changes in `SessionProvider`.
+You need a session key for it too, if not, it is just a local mutation hook.

 Here is an example about how to share a login user information and a login user config information after application initialized.